 Johnstown police: One person shot on Chandler Avenue

 Oct.
-18—JOHNSTOWN, Pa. — One person was taken to the hospital following an overnight shooting in Johnstown's West End, authorities said.
+19—JOHNSTOWN, Pa. — One person was taken to the hospital after an overnight shooting in Johnstown's West End neighborhood, authorities said.

 Calls to the Cambria County 911 center reported 10 to 15 shots fired in the 200 block of Chandler Avenue at 10:41 p.m.
 Monday, a Cambria 911 supervisor said.